therayy/data-exchange-industry/DB2.md

 # Install [IBM DB2](https://www.ibm.com/docs/en/db2/11.1?topic=administration-db2-data-servers)

-This recipe is for deploying the DB2 on Red Hat Enterprise Linux.
+_This recipe is for deploying the DB2 on Red Hat Enterprise Linux_._

 ### Section A: Subscription Manager
 <details>